flyinglightspeck/StandbyFLSs/README.md

    * An FLS velocity model consisting of adjustable acceleration, deceleration, and speed parameters.
    * Two FLS failure models:  RandTTL using a uniform distribution and BetaTTL using a skewed distribution.
    * Fix-sized reliability groups consisting of G illuminating FLSs and 1 standby FLSs.
    * Mean Time to Illuminate a Dark (MTID) point after an illuminating FLS fails.
+Visualize results by generating png files in `./assets/figures`.
    * Both illuminating and standby FLSs may fail either mid-flight to their destination or once at their destination.
    * A configurable simulation model to quantify the Quality of Illumination (QoI) as a function of time for a point cloud.
 Each FLS is modeled as a process.
 With large point cloudes (FLSs), the simulator scales horizontally to run across multiple servers.
    * Detection of obstructing dark standby FLSs.
    * Two techniques to eliminate dark standby FLSs from obstructing the user field of view:  Dissolve and Suspend.
+   * Visualizes results by providing a histogram of the group sizes, box plot of distance from the center of a group to the group members, average distance from a dispatcher to group centroid

 # Limitations
    * In general, a reliability group may consist of C standby FLSs.
 The current implmentation supports C=1 only.